Automated Peoplemover (APM) Technologies - Supported Vehicles

 Synchro-Rail - a dual mode, electric vehicle system being developed in the U.K.

 Skyweb Express - a personal rapid transit (PRT) technology being developed by a company located near Minneapolis, Minnesota. (see the Skyweb Express website for additional information).
-Illustration developed by Bob Brodbeck of SkyLoop for a downtown street in Cincinnati, Ohio
+Illustration developed by Bob Brodbeck of SkyLoop for a downtown street in Cincinnati, Ohio.
+A streetcar proposal is currently likely to be approved and built to serve downtown and vicinity in 2014 and beyond.

-ULTra - a PRT technology that was initiated in the Advanced Transport Group at the University of Bristol in the UK and is nowbeing developed by Advanced Transport systems Ltd, a company that was spun-out from the U of Bristol in 1995.
-The system has completed its prototype testing on a 1 km test track in Cardiff, Wales and its first installation is under construction at Heathrow Airport in the U.K. A link from a remote parking lot to Terminal 5 is expected to become operational in 2009.
+ULTra - a PRT technology that was initiated in the Advanced Transport Group at the University of Bristol in the UK and is now being developed by Advanced Transport systems Ltd, a company that was spun-out from the U of Bristol in 1995.
+The system completed its prototype testing on a 1 km test track in Cardiff, Wales and its first installation has been built at Heathrow Airport in the U.K. It provides a link from a remote parking lot to Terminal 5 ibecame operational in 2009.
 ULTra has received consent from the UK Regulator to carry passengers.
-See a good ULTra animation
+See a good ULTra animation It is likely to be expanded to serve other parts of Heathrow in 2014 and beyond.

 Biway - a dualmode concept that is being developed in the U.K - similar in certain respects to HiLoMag, Flexitrain and the Danish RUF system.